 All policies should include a list of sports and activities that you will automatically be covered for and those you will have to pay more for if you want them to be included.

 Other activities I would definitely check for include: surfing and riding scooters.
-If these are excluded from your travel insurance policy then you won’t get any compensation for injuries caused by these activities.
-Other exclusions may include: natural disasters and financial failure of an airline or travel company.
+If these are excluded from your travel insurance policy, then you won’t get any compensation for injuries caused by these activities.
+Other exclusions may include natural disasters and the financial failure of an airline or travel company.